-DR. WILLIAM HURLBUT is a physician and Consulting Professor at the Neuroscience Institute.
-After receiving his undergraduate and medical training at Stanford Univeristy, he completed postdoctoral studies in theology and medical ethics, studying with William Hamerton-Kelly, the Dean of the Chapel at Stanford, and subsequently with the Rev. Louis Bouyer of the Institut Catholique de Paris.
+William Hurlbut is a physician and Adjunct Professor of Neurobiology at the Stanford Medical School.
+After receiving his undergraduate and medical training at Stanford University, he completed postdoctoral studies in theology and medical ethics, studying with Robert Hamerton-Kelly, the Dean of the Chapel at Stanford, and subsequently with the Rev. Louis Bouyer of the Institut Catholique de Paris.